 What is this forgotten essential of the backpacker-life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉Find Out What It Is!

 Oldies But Goldies: The Best Countries for Digital Nomads

 Alright – and now on to the roundup: the best places for digital nomads!
+(Based on digital nomad statistics).
 These first few are the old guard (featuring Southeast Asia).
 You might not get points for originality for moving to Bali, but there is only so long you can go down the path less travelled.
 After a while, you just want some goddamn Domino’s!

 There are advantages to the more popular digital nomad hotspots.
 The well-entrenched expat communities are a big driver, not to mention the accessibility of everything.
 Coworking spaces, cafés with awesome WiFi, stellar accommodations options, nifty services (UberEats is ma homeboy)…

 Arrive, settling in, and getting to work is easy-peasy.
 And to absolutely nobody’s surprise, there’s one place digital nomad’s flock to like Russian psy-rats to Goa…